 Please note that this page may be revised in light of evolving UK Government and public health guidance.

 Who is eligible to get a vaccination?

-You must be registered with an NHS practice.
-If you’re not already registered, follow these instructions to register with a GP surgery.
+You must be registered with an NHS practice to use the national booking system.
+If you’re not already registered, you can use a walk-in clinic or follow these instructions to register with a GP surgery.
 You’ll then be given an NHS number.